Evaporating black holes in de Sitter expanding universe: Black holes in de Sitter expanding universe

 and the mass of the dust, $\frac{\delta M(t)}{M_0}=\mu-\frac{M(t)}{M_0}$, in units of $M_0$.
 As we desire the functions $M(t)$ be smooth, we adopt the condition

 for avoiding time singularities during the black hole evolution.
 We obtain thus two monotonous functions evolving between the limits

 Plotting these functions as in Fig. 1 we obtain the image of the black hole evaporation when the black hole mass dissipates into dust such that the total mass $m$ of the system black hole-dust is conserved.
-Moreover, a rapid graphical analysis shows that the dust density is increasing tending to concentrate in $r=0$.
-Finally, for $t\to \infty$, this is approaching to a $\delta$-function in $r=0$ replacing thus the initial singularity
+Moreover, a rapid graphical analysis shows that the dust density is a non-negative function, $\delta\rho(t,r)\ge0$, with a singularity in $r=0$ which for $t\to \infty$ tends to a $\delta$-function that has to replace the initial singularity